Setup DNX in macOS

 is no need for this, since the run commands builds the project as well.

 That’s about it.
-In a future post, I’ll cover how to setup a code project with a test project.
+You should now be able to create and run new projects in ASP.NET 5 In a future post, we’ll look at how to setup a code project with a test project.